Chris11012/Notebooks/README.md

-# Added notebook 5 and if statments
+# Added notebook 6 and Dictionary Pratice